kavgan/ROUGE-2.0/README.md

 This is an open-source project, so if you want to implement other measures, please read the [documentation](#contributing-to-rouge20) on how to contribute to this project.

 ## Quick Start
-To start evaluating your summaries using ROUGE, just download this [complete ROUGE 2.0 distribution](distribute/rouge2.0-0.2-distribute.zip) and read the [usage instructions here](rouge2.0_usage.md).
+To start evaluating your summaries using ROUGE, just download the [complete ROUGE 2.0 distribution](distribute/rouge2.0-0.2-distribute.zip) and follow the [usage instructions](rouge2.0_usage.md).

 To build on the source code or make contributions, please read the installation instructions below.